 Every prepaid sim card needs to be registered on your name and passport number, so bring your passport when buying a prepaid sim card in Kenya.
 The process is easy and fast and shouldn't take more than 5 minutes.

-In most other Eastern Africa countries buying a local sim card is a pain as they need your fingerprint, a passport photo and so on.
+In most other Eastern Africa countries buying a local sim card is a long process as they need your fingerprint, a passport photo and so on.
 Check out my Uganda sim card guide for example, the process is hilarious.
 Luckily not in Kenya.

 Best 4G/5G network in Kenya in 2024